Unleashing Your Inner Power: Build Your Self-Worth and Thrive

 Thrive Testimonies

 “Thrive was the lifeline I needed.
 I was in pure shock and couldn’t find a logical next step.
 Thrive popped up, and I knew I had to sign up.
 It was so much more than I ever expected and took my healing to a cosmic level.
 Melanie and the MTE team have provided such a priceless gift to the world – the kind of freedom you could never put into words.
 Melanie is a remarkable teacher, wise, funny, and honest – guiding us to practice the most profound self-love on our own terms.
-If you do this program, you will be surprised and ecstatic at the results.”- Ramona
+If you do this program, you will be surprised and ecstatic at the results.”- Ramona.

-“Thrive genuinely helped me to cope with a difficult past by guiding me through the process of going no contact with my abuser while also teaching me how to recognise and let go of the blocks in my life that were preventing me from healing.
+“Thrive genuinely helped me to cope with a difficult past by guiding me through the process of going no contact with my abuser while also teaching me how to recognize and let go of the blocks in my life that were preventing me from healing.
 If you’re searching for a way to heal emotional pain in the past or present, this program is for you.
 The profound gains in understanding it will offer have no equal in therapy.
-In short, Thrive saved my life.” – Bianca
+In short, Thrive saved my life.” – Bianca.

-The Thrive Membership Program is open to you if you are a NARPer wanting a supportive super-boost breakthrough; a non-NARPer desiring more personal coaching with their healing journey; or if you are a past Thrive student being called to Thrive again into an even greater, healthier and happier life trajectory.
+The Thrive Membership Program is open to you if you are a NARPer wanting a supportive super-boost breakthrough, a non-NARPer desiring more personal coaching with their healing journey, or if you are a past Thrive student being called to Thrive again into an even greater, healthier and happier life trajectory.

-The Thrive Membership Program starts September 12th 2023.
+The Thrive Membership Program starts September 12th, 2023.

 Be quick to claim one of the limited spaces remaining.